Noncollinear Antiferromagnetic Order and Effect of Spin-Orbit Coupling in Spin-1 Honeycomb Lattice: Results

 \section{Results}

-Having estimated the spin exchange couplings from the \textit{ab initio} calculations, we now proceed to compute the theoretical phases diagram, as a function of these parameters, in two regimes: first without the Dzyaloshinskii--Moriya interaction using the effective spin model in Eq.~(\ref{HwithoutDM}), and then incorporating it into the model.
+Having estimated the spin exchange couplings from the \textit{ab initio} calculations and the single-ion anisotropy from point charge model (see section~\ref{sec:SIA}), we now proceed to compute the theoretical phase diagram as a function of these parameters, in two regimes: first without the Dzyaloshinskii--Moriya interaction using the effective spin model in Eq.~(\ref{HwithoutDM}), and then incorporating it into the model.
+As we shall demonstrate, the DM interaction is crucial in order to correctly capture the non-collinear antiferromagnetic state observed experimentally~\cite{nafexp} in Ni$_2$Mo$_3$O$_8$.